Curriculum Vitae

 • Integration of Concepts from Avant-garde, non-Western and Popular Music Culture

-• Development of Online and Multimedia Pedagogical Tools
+• Arts Pedagogy and Development of Online and Multimedia Pedagogical Tools

 • Techniques, Styles, and Concepts of Improvisation